-From the heights we will head to the center of OLD TOWN.
-Finish the day with a relaxed walking tour through charming corners of the Gothic Quarter, discovering the imprints of the Roman and medieval city.
-We will stop at the Cathedral Avenue to admire the magnificent temple’s Gothic façade and we will travel back in time to the origins of Barcelona in Plaça Sant Jaume, where today the City Hall is located.
+Finally, we will descend from the top of the mountain to the center of Old Town, where we’ll finish the day with a relaxed walking tour through the charming corners of the Gothic Quarter.
+Discover the hidden imprints left by the Roman and medieval city.
+After stopping at the charming Cathedral Square to admire the magnificent Gothic Cathedral with its Gothic revival façade, we will travel back in time to the origins of Barcelona in

 After the Barcelona Expo of 1888 many of the buildings constructed and destined for the world exposition were now empty.
 One of Barcelona’s own, Lluís Martí-Codolar, decided to donate his private animal collection which included exotic and local animals to the city.
 The town hall destined a director and a veterinary to decided where …Posted on lunes 28th agosto, 2017

 We had the honor of helping Jesse Peterkin with his engagement in Montserrat!
 He chose us as the company to tour him around Montserrat.
 We asked Jesse if he would mind dropping a few words on his engagement day.
 Here he tells us about his experience!Posted on lunes 21st agosto, 2017